Wiles/mad_project/README.txt

 	-In Eclipse File -> Import -> Maven -> Existing maven Projects -Browse to the the GeoCaching folder in the Checked out source code.
 	-Import into Eclipse

+WARNING: When launching the application either for run or debug make sure the active file is a Java file and not XML or it will fail to launch